5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 septic-safe-toilet-bowl-cleaner

-The Seventh Generation toilet bowl cleaner is manufactured from a plant-based formula and will tackle down all of your toilet’s stains in a flash.
-It contains no chlorine (bleach), synthetic fragrances, dyes or even ammonia making it safe for use for people on a septic system.
+The Seventh Generation toilet bowl cleaner is manufactured from a plant-based formula and will tackle all of your toilet’s stains in a flash.
+It contains no chlorine (bleach), synthetic fragrances, dyes, or even ammonia, making it safe for use by people in a septic system.

-This toilet bowl cleaner having being derived from natural sources is easily biodegradable upon entering the septic tank.
+This toilet bowl cleaner, having been derived from natural sources, is easily biodegradable upon entering the septic tank.
 It is certified as such by the United States Department of Agriculture (USDA.)
-You can therefore use it with the confidence that it will neither harm the environment nor your good bacteria in the septic tank.
+You can, therefore, use it with the confidence that it will neither harm the environment nor your good bacteria in the septic tank.

 A good product to go with the Seventh Generation toilet bowl cleaner is the Seventh Generation toilet paper.
-It is a septic-safe toilet paper that breaks down easily avoiding clogging the pipes and kind on the bacteria too.
+It is a septic-safe toilet paper that breaks down easily, avoiding clogging the pipes and kind of bacteria too.

 CHECK PRICE ON AMAZON